mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 the false positive risk, greatly reduces the speed of incremental deployment and the chance of a successful transition {{?RFC8170}}.

-\[EDITOR'S NOTE: more discussion of non-P/Q reasons for not securing BGP?]
+\[EDITOR'S NOTE: more discussion of non-P/Q reasons for not securing BGP? reduction of expressivity?]

 ## DNSSEC